Dear Mom and Dad,

 Because if you fight for me right now and never give up, not only will I be that speaker but I’ll have the opportunity to write an Amazon Best Seller, consult for a major motion picture that makes 30 million dollars, and be someone who gives you love every single day.
 I will grow into an adult who embraces affection.

-I hope for any parent who reads this letter — coming from a now 26-year-old adult on the autism spectrum — that you never give up on your loved ones.
+I hope for any parent who reads this letter — coming from a now 31-year-old adult on the autism spectrum who just graduated to become a Doctor — that you never give up on your loved ones.
 The autism spectrum is wide and everyone’s journey is going to be slightly different.
 Become an advocate because by doing what you’re doing now, you not only give hope to your loved ones but you give hope to the autism community.
 We’re learning more and more about autism every day and more and more answers are coming to help our community progress.

 Most important, I hope you take this letter as a sign that all parents of children on the autism spectrum can make a difference.
 Some days are going to be more difficult than others, but just know that you’re never alone in this community.